 Objective 17: Retain and support the growth of existing businesses and attract new businesses to the City of Novi.
 Goal(s) Action Items Lead Priority/ Timeframe Zoning A ction Items 5 Z.17.1.
 Consider administrative approval of OST development as an incentive to provide certainty and timeliness for desirable projects that meet ordinance requirements 5 Z.17.2.
 Consider amending portions of the sign ordinance to provide businesses with better visibility.
 5 Z.17.3.
 Allow for reinvestment and expansion of existing facilities without necessarily requiring compliance with every new ordinance requirement.
 Variances and substantial compliance tests should be used to guide decision-making process.
-5 2.17.4.
-Review standards for development in business/office/research/industrial parks, amend as necessary to ensure that these developments maintain high standard for design, landscaping, buffering.
-Advocac y Action Items Initiate economic development programs in the OST District.
-2, 5 Seek opportunities to enhance and maintain open communication between Novi's business community and residents by maintaining a relationship with the Novi Chamber of Commerce and individual businesses.
-3, 5 Work with Oakland County officials to review Brownfield developments, considering the possibility of County Brownfield Authority incentives to secure investment.
-2, 5 Support the Main Street development as a special community opportunity.
-5 Support retail commercial uses along established transportation corridors that are accessible for the community at large, such as along Grand River Avenue, to preclude future traffic congestion.
-5 Consider strategies to ensure the ongoing sustainability of existing office and industrial buildings.
+5 Z.17.4.
+Review standards for development in business/office/research/industrial parks, amend as necessary to ensure that these developments maintain high standard for design, landscaping, and buffering.
+Advocacy y Action Items A.17.1 Initiate economic development programs in the OST District.
+2, 5 A.17.2 Seek opportunities to enhance and maintain open communication between Novi's business community and residents by maintaining a relationship with the Novi Chamber of Commerce and individual businesses.
+3, 5 A.17.3 Work with Oakland County officials to review Brownfield developments, considering the possibility of County Brownfield Authority incentives to secure investment.
+2, 5 A.17.4 Support the Main Street development as a special community opportunity.
+5 A.17.5 Support retail commercial uses along established transportation corridors that are accessible for the community at large, such as along Grand River Avenue, to preclude future traffic congestion.
+5 A.17.6 Consider strategies to ensure the ongoing sustainability of existing office and industrial

 Objective 17 (continued): Retain and support the growth of existing businesses and attract new businesses to the City of Novi.
-Goal(s) Action Items Lead Priority/ Timeframe Other Ac Other Action Items 5 $ \hbox{O.}17.1. \ \hbox{Continue streamlined} \ \ \hbox{development} \ \ \hbox{and} \ \ \hbox{permitting processes while maintaining quality} $ reviews.
+Goal(s) Action Items Lead Priority/ Timeframe Other Ac tion Items 5 O.17.1.
+Continue streamlined development and permitting processes while maintaining quality reviews.
 4, 5 O.17.2.
 Make available and maintain high quality infrastructure - roads, water, and sanitary sewer - to ensure the attractiveness and functionality of the OST District.
 5 O.17.3.
 Initiate a fiscal analysis that evaluates the costs and benefits of various developments and continually evaluate and update as circumstances change.
 Determine the balance between costs and benefits of commercial and industrial development and plan accordingly.
 2, 5 O.17.4.
 Capture growth opportunities that will enhance short and long-term viability of the community.
 Develop a marketing effort to attract "creative clusters" with high-quality, flexible work space.
 Enable development of concentrations of office space blended with residential.
 Expand entertainment activity and options through business attraction and community programming.